 Welcome to the third part of Preseem’s Know Your WISP Network blog series!
-Using the latest and greatest insights contained in Preseem’s new Fixed Wireless Network Report, this series of blogs presents findings on the real-world experience of fixed wireless subscribers, networks, and equipment.
-Last time, we analyzed access point (AP) market metrics according to AP count, subscriber count, and AP model type.
-Our analysis produced some fascinating insights, such as the access point market share by count of access points and subscribers.
+Using the latest and greatest insights contained in Preseem’s new Fixed Wireless Network Report, this series presents findings on the real-world experience of fixed wireless subscribers, networks, and equipment.
+Last time, we analyzed access point (AP) market metrics according to AP count, subscriber count, and model type.
+Our analysis produced some interesting insights, such as the access point market share by a count of APs and subscribers.
 In addition, we identified the types of AP models used most frequently by subscribers.

 - What is the typical access point upload throughput?

 For example, take an extreme scenario where Preseem monitors a model T access point, capable of an upload throughput of 100 Mbps.
-Now, if every model T access point observed by Preseem has only one subscriber, then, regardless of its 100 Mbps throughput potential, the reported rates across all model T access points will seem low.
-Such is what makes characterizing throughput performance difficult, as demand is often lower than what the network is capable of.
+Now, if every model T access point observed by Preseem has only one subscriber, then, regardless of its 100 Mbps throughput potential, the reported rates across all model T APs will seem low.
+This is what makes analyzing throughput performance difficult, as demand is often lower than what the network is capable of.

 There are still some interesting insights to glean from the above figures.
 In particular, most WISP access points deliver less than 10 Mbps of upload throughput during the times of the day with the highest demand.
 The nearly empty 20 and 30 Mbps buckets are also very interesting.
 One possibility for these empty buckets is that only a few of the most modern AP models deliver rates of upload throughput beyond 10 Mbps.
 It’s also possible that there’s something unique about the deployment model associated with access points that achieve a high rate of upload throughput.